Ecwid/ecwid-api-docs/includes/_filters.md

 **token** |  string | oAuth token
 **filterFields** | string | Comma-separated list of filters for Ecwid to return.
 Supported filters: `"price"`,`"inventory"`,`"onsale"`,`"categories"`, `"option_{optionName}"`, `"attribute_{attributeName}"`.
 Example: `"price,inventory,option_Size,attribute_Brand,categories"`
 filterFacetLimit | string | Set the number of filter values in response.
 Individual limit example: `"onsale:all,attribute_Brand:50,option_Color:10"`.
 General limit example: `"10"`.
 Use `"all"` to return all facets.
 Default limit is 50 filterParentCategoryId | string | Set parent category ID limit for `categories` filter field in response. `"0"` or `"home"` or empty value means there is no parent category.
-If you want to limit product results by categories, use `categories` product limit field below.
+If you want to limit product results by categories, use `categories` product limit field below

 **Product limits**